This is the multi-page printable view of this section. Click here to print.

 • Password login is enabled

-• Password-less sudo is disabled
+• Password-less sudo is disabled, except for /sbin/shutdown -h now

 • Several features are not implemented yet.
 See Caveats below.